 Artist Statement

 Samantha Keely Smith’s paintings navigate the space between conscious thought and subconscious emotion, merging abstraction and figuration into dreamlike works.
-Her practice explores the landscapes of the psyche, addressing themes of loss, joy, grief, and resilience.
-Informed by personal encounters with illness and transformation, her recent work examines tensions between individual identity and collective human experience.
-Smith invites introspection, encouraging viewers to embrace discomfort and uncertainty rather than seek fixed answers.
+Her practice explores the landscapes of the psyche, addressing themes of loss, joy, grief and resilience.

 Bio